Sebastian Cruttwell (angrily):

 Do you know what “le vice Anglais” – the English vice – really is?
 Not flagellation, not pederasty – whatever the French believe it to be.
 It’s our refusal to admit to our emotions.
 We think they demean us, I suppose.
 (In Praise of Love, Act II)

 Terence Rattigan made explicit, in this excerpt from one of his last plays, a theme that underpinned much of his work, but which, when applied by others to his own life and writing, was to contribute to fluctuations in his critical standing.

-Rattigan was born in Kensington, London, in 1911, to parents who were both of Irish Protestant descent.
-He has never, however, been …
+Rattigan was born in Kensington, London, in 1911, to parents both of Irish Protestant descent.
+He has never, however, been classified as …

 Citation: Pollard, Wendy.
 "Sir Terence Rattigan".
 The Literary Encyclopedia.
 First published 24 May 2005; last revised 15 August 2019. [https://www.litencyc.com/php/speople.php?rec=true&UID=3715, accessed 06 July 2022.]